 There are a few small changes we can make in the way that we brew our coffee that can be impactful.

-Natural paper filters.
+Natural paper coffee filters.
 If you are going to use a coffee machine or a pour over station that uses paper-filters, buy filters that have not been bleached or buying a metal or cloth re-usable filter.

 Switch the method that you brew your coffee!
 French press, stovetop percolators, AeroPress, and certain pour over systems are all systems that do not require paper filters and do not need to be plugged in.
 After brewing, they simply need to be cleaned and then they are ready for use again, only leaving coffee grinds as a byproduct.

 If using a Keurig Coffee Maker is the way to brew, buy a reusable K-cup that can be washed and filled.
 This way you will you get a fresher cup of coffee and create less waste.

 Buy better coffee.
 Buy Certified Organic and/or Fair Trade Certified.
 This coffee is a healthier alternative to coffee that is chemically treated, it gives back to farmers globally so they are able to live better lives by supporting education and health in the community.
 Coffees like our Hackers Delight Coffee and Astral Blend Coffee and Pride Blend Coffee are not only Certified Organic and Fair Trade Certified, but also give to local charities.